nhs-bnssg-analytics/RTT_compartmental_modelling/README.md

-The goal of RTTshiny is to provide an interface to a stock-and-flow model on NHS Referral to Treatment data, to allow planners to understand how changes in future clock stops can effect the waiting list size and knock on performance.
+The goal of RTTshiny is to provide an interface to a stock-and-flow model on NHS Referral to Treatment data, to allow planners to understand how changes in future treatment capacity can effect the waiting list size and knock on performance.

 ## Run without installing